This article was updated on February 2, 2022

 After you have one recommendation, you'll also start showing up in neighbors' local search results.
 From there, how much you engage on Nextdoor is completely up to you.

-If you're a small business, you may think it's impossible to show up on the first page of Google search results.
+If you're a small business, you don't have to run Google ad campaigns to show up on the first page of Google search results.
 Want a marketing secret?
 Google actually wants people to find relevant, local search results when they look for terms like "Plumber Tampa" or "Boise Bakery" on Google Search or in Google Maps.

 You don't have to invest in a big marketing campaign to improve your odds.
 Instead:

-- Create a business profile with Google My Business
+- Create a Google business profile with Google My Business

 - Input your address, contact information, and hours of operation